ucam-department-of-psychiatry/camcops/docs/source/developer/building_client.rst

 If you run this without a keystore, it produces a debug build (e.g.
 ``QtApp-debug.apk``).
 If you run it with a keystore/signature, it produces ``android-build-release-signed.apk`` (formerly ``QtApp-release-signed.apk``).
-The APK name is fixed at this point (https://forum.qt.io/topic/43329/qt-5-3-1-qtcreator-rename-qtapp-debug-apk-to-myapp).
+The APK filename is fixed at this point (https://forum.qt.io/topic/43329/qt-5-3-1-qtcreator-rename-qtapp-debug-apk-to-myapp).
 We can rename the APK if we want, or just upload to Google Play, distribute, etc.